cluoma/bittyblog/README.md

 * compiles to 2 executables and a single sqlite3 database for easy backups
 * permalinks using URL rewrites
 * fastCGI or classic CGI modes
-* manage posts and pages through a web interface
+* customize pages with mustache HTML templates
 * simple cache for fast responses

 # Installation